stormuk/wp-tidy-dashboard-widgets/README.md

 ============

-Download a zip of the repository and put in a *tidy-dashboard-widgets* directory inside wp-content/plugins.
+Download a zip of the repository and put in a *tidy-dashboard-widgets* directory inside *wp-content/plugins*.

 Go to the plugins page and activate it.

-Visit Settings > Tidy Dashboard and select the widgets you want to hide.
+Visit the Settings > Tidy Dashboard page in wp-admin and select the widgets you want to hide.

 About